astronomer/2.4-enablement-exercises/README.md

 - `ex_2_wait_for_cats_dag`: A DAG with 1 ExternalTaskSensor that waits for a new link to a cat image to be written to the local file.
 - `ex_2_wait_for_animals_and_fetch_age_dag`: A DAG with 3 branches depending using 3 ExternalTaskSensors.

 > Task: Replace all ExternalTaskSensors with Datasets.
+How does using Datasets change the functionality of the DAG?

 ### Exercise 3 - Dynamic Task Mapping - expand kwargs and zip